AshampooSystems/boden/doc_input/winuwp_layout.md

 So, the "magic" has to happen in the Arrange function of the layout container.
 That function has to assign the actual size that we want the view to have and pretty much ignore the DesiredSize property.

-So we have to use custom panels with overloaded layout function.
+So we have to use custom panels with an overloaded layout function.
 There we have to overload MeasureOverride to provide our own desired size.
 And we have to overload ArrangeOverride to arrange and size the controls according to our own layout routines.